Texas’ Minimum Sentence for Aggravated Robbery: A Harsh Deterrent

 5. Legal Defense Options

 While the penalties for aggravated robbery in Texas are severe, individuals facing charges have the right to defend themselves in court.
-Several legal options may be available, depending on the specific circumstances of the case.
+Several legal defense options may be available, depending on the specific circumstances of the case.

 Some common defense strategies for aggravated robbery charges include: